- What slows down the software development process?

 But hey, after all, that’s what makes this job so cool!

-- Java Is Not Dead Yet!
-Why Is Java So Popular Even In 2023?
+- Why Is Java Still Popular Even In 2024?

 - 10 Best Practices for Writing Software Documentation